 Saskia Sessions-Puplett, a Marine Scientist by training, has a strong background in international oil spill response.
-Her previous experience includes consulting to the oil industry for Oil Spill Response (OSRL) and serving as Project Officer at the European Maritime Safety Agency in Lisbon.
-Since joining Sea Alarm, Saskia has worked on wildlife response planning projects in a number of countries, particularly within Europe, central Asia and West Africa and has provided wildlife response training to oil industry, NGO and governmental audiences.
+Her previous experience includes consulting to the oil industry for Oil Spill Response (OSRL) and serving as Project Officer at the European Maritime Safety Agency in Lisbon, where she provided the secretariat of the Consultative Technical Group on marine pollution preparedness and response.
+Since joining Sea Alarm, Saskia has worked on a number of wildlife response planning projects in Europe, central Asia and West Africa and regularly provides training to oil industry, NGO and governmental audiences.
+Saskia also acts as coordinator of EUROWA, a network of European organisations that assists European governments with developing national plans and preparedness systems to deal with oil spills and other marine wildlife emergencies.
 Originally from the UK, she has been with Sea Alarm since October 2009.

 Dawn Smith, a freelance writer and editor with a background in wildlife rehabilitation, began working on projects for Sea Alarm in 2008.
 In 2012, she took on a more consistent consultant role with the organisation.
 Dawn has responded to oil affected wildlife in Alaska, California, Belgium and the UK, led animal care programmes in two US wildlife hospitals, and consulted on a variety of wildlife projects in the US, Europe Africa and Asia.